-The Replicator Component creates a node for every row of a table, creating nodes ("replicants") and deleting them as the table changes.
-A node can be a full component and its contents.
+It creates replicant nodes ("replicants") and deletes them as the table changes or the replicant count changes.
+The replicant master can be a full component and its contents or a single node.

 It takes the node specified in the Master Node parameter, and makes a copy of the master for every row in the Template Table (or specified by the Number of Replicant parameter).